NoelM/noelm.github.io/content/posts/zig_threading.md

 }
 ```

 Each thread runs a function `isPrimeRoutine`.
-The function reads a queue containing values to be tested, until the queue is empty.
+The function reads a queue, tests the returned values, and returns when the queue is empty.

 ```zig
 pub fn isPrimeRoutine(int_to_test: *U64Queue, int_prime: *U64Queue) void {